docker/labs/beginner/chapters/votingapp.md

 And follow the login directions.
 Now you can push images to Docker Hub.

-> Note: If you encounter an error response from daemon while attempting to login, you may need to restart your machine by running `docker-machine restart <YOUR_DOCKER_MACHINE_NAME>`.

 ### 3.1 Get the voting-app
 You now know how to build your own Docker image, so let's take it to the next level and glue things together.
 For this app you have to run multiple containers and Docker Compose is the best way to do that.

-Start by quickly reading the documentation available [here](https://docs.docker.com/compose/overview/).
+Start by quickly reading the documentation [here](https://docs.docker.com/compose/overview/).

 Clone the voting-app repository already available at [Github Repo](https://github.com/docker/example-voting-app.git).